Baltic Pipe

-The Baltic Pipe is a natural gas pipeline between Europipe II (which traverses the North Sea between Norway and Germany) and Poland.
+The Baltic Pipe is a natural gas pipeline connecting Norway (through Europipe II), Denmark and Poland.
 It is a strategic infrastructure project to create a new European gas supply corridor.

 The Baltic Pipe transports natural gas from the North Sea to Poland via Denmark at up to 10 e9m3 per year.
 The project was developed by the Danish gas and electricity transmission system operator Energinet and the Polish gas transmission system operator Gaz-System.
 The project is recognised as a Project of Common Interest of the European Union.

-The Baltic Pipe officially became operational on 27 September 2022, one day after a series of as of yet unexplained explosions on 26 September 2022 rendered both pipelines of Nord Stream 1 and one of the two pipelines of Nord Stream 2 from Russia to Germany inoperable.
+The Baltic Pipe officially became operational on 27 September 2022.